Skip to main content

 Debugging Steps:

-1. Run juice --debug to log selector resolution failures.
+1. Pass --debug when calling juice from the CLI (npx juice input.html output.html --debug) to log selector resolution failures.

 2. Compare raw vs. inlined output using diff -y to verify structural integrity.